thewca/wca-regulations/wca-regulations_2012.md

 - 9f) The results of a round are measured as follows:
     - 9f1) All timed results, averages, and means under 10 minutes are measured and rounded down to the nearest hundredth of a second.
     - 9f2) All timed results, averages, and means over 10 minutes are measured and rounded to the nearest second (x.4 becomes x, x.5 becomes x+1).
-    - 9f4) The result of a solve is recorded as DNF (Did Not Finish) if the solve is disqualified or unfinished.
+    - 9f4) The result of a attempt is recorded as DNF (Did Not Finish) if the attempt is disqualified or unfinished.
-    - 9f5) The result of a solve is recorded as DNS (Did Not Start) if a competitor declines an attempt during a round.
+    - 9f5) The result of a attempt is recorded as DNS (Did Not Start) if a competitor declines an attempt during a round.
     - 9f6) For 'Best of X' rounds, competitors are each allotted X attempts.
 The best result of these attempts shall count for the competitor's ranking in the round.
     - 9f7) For 'Best of X' rounds, a DNF or DNS is the worst possible result.
     - 9f8) For 'Average of 5' rounds, competitors are allotted 5 attempts.
 Of these 5 attempts, the best and worst attempts shall be removed, and the mean of the remaining 3 attempts shall count for the competitor's ranking in the round.